clubgamma/Whoami/content/contributors/gabrieleFedi.md

 ## About me
 Hello,

 I'm Gabriele Fedi.

-I have a degree in computer science and I am currently doing an apprenticeship at EDB in order to contribute to the opensource world of postgres.
+I decided to introduct myself in third person becouse I think it could be more fun.

 Gabriele loves computer science and software engineering.
 He started experimenting with this science as a teenager, attending some courses in the early years of high school.
 He continues his studies at the University of Florence, graduating with full marks and honors.
 After a few years of work experience in web development, most of which parallel to academic courses, he began to appreciate the open source world and the community around PostgreSQL.